wantashish/GatlingMeetup/README.md

-This is Starter project for creating a basic performance test simulation using Gatling framework with Scala.
+This is a starter project for creating a basic performance test simulation using Gatling framework with Scala.
 The application under test is:

 http://computer-database.gatling.io